rich-murphey/sqlx-actix-streaming/README.md

 }
 ````

-To test this, invoke the web server using `cargo run`, and while that
+To test this, invoke the web server using `cargo run`, and while it
-is running, query the above method, for example `curl -s -H 'Content-Type: application/json' -d '{"offset":0,"limit":100}' http://localhost:8080/widgets |jq`.
+is running, query the HTTP method, for example `curl -s -H 'Content-Type: application/json' -d '{"offset":0,"limit":100}' http://localhost:8080/widgets |jq`.
 The output is:

 ````json
 [